Pete Townshend: Early life and education

 Townshend was born in Chiswick, West London, at the Chiswick Hospital, Netheravon Road, in the UK.
-He came from a musical family: his father, Cliff Townshend, was a professional alto saxophonist in the Royal Air Force's dance band the Squadronaires and his mother, Betty (née Dennis), was a singer with the Sydney Torch and Les Douglass Orchestras.
-The Townshends had a volatile marriage, as both drank heavily and possessed fiery tempers.
+He came from a musical family: his father, Cliff Townshend, was a professional alto saxophonist in the Royal Air Force's dance band the Squadronaires and his mother, Betty (née Dennis), was a singer with the Sidney Torch and Les Douglass Orchestras.

+The Townshends had a volatile marriage.
+Both drank heavily and had fiery tempers.
 Cliff Townshend was often away from his family touring with his band while Betty carried on affairs with other men.
-The two split when Townshend was a toddler and he was sent to live with his maternal grandmother Emma Dennis, whom Pete later described as "clinically insane".
+The two split when Townshend was a toddler and he was sent to live with his maternal grandmother Emma Dennis, whom Pete later described as "clinically insane", later citing this experience as having unknowingly influenced the plot of Tommy.
 The two-year separation ended when Cliff and Betty purchased a house together on Woodgrange Avenue in middle-class Acton, and the young Pete was happily reunited with his parents.
 His neighbourhood was one-third Polish, and a devout Jewish family upstairs shared their housing with them and cooking with them—many of his father's closest friends were Jewish.

 Townshend says he did not have many friends growing up, so he spent much of his boyhood reading adventure novels like Gulliver's Travels and Treasure Island.
 He enjoyed his family's frequent excursions to the seaside and the Isle of Man.
 It was on one of these trips in the summer of 1956 that he repeatedly watched the 1956 film Rock Around the Clock, sparking his fascination with American rock and roll.

 Not long thereafter, he went to see Bill Haley perform in London, Townshend's first concert.
 At the time, he did not see himself pursuing a career as a professional musician; instead, he wanted to become a journalist.